-- The term structure of (yield) volatilities^a can be estimated from: - Historical data (historical volatility). - Or interest rate option prices such as cap prices (implied volatility). - The binomial tree should be consistent with both term structures. - Here we focus on the term structure of interest rates.
+- The term structure of (yield) volatilities^a can be estimated from: - Historical data (historical volatility). - Or interest rate option prices such as cap prices (implied volatility). - The binomial tree should be found that is consistent with both term structures. - Here we focus on the term structure of interest rates.